-- The relief association took appropriate corrective action to address one of the three findings contained in our prior audit report.
-However, the relief association failed to take appropriate corrective action to address the two remaining findings contained in our prior audit report, as listed below, and discussed in the Status of Prior Findings section of this report. - Because of the significance of the matter described in Finding No. 1 below and discussed later in this report, the relief association did not, in all significant respects, comply with applicable state laws, contracts, bylaws, and administrative procedures as they relate to the receipt of state aid and the expenditure of relief association funds, collectively as a whole.
-Therefore, the relief association may be subject to the potential withholding of its upcoming state aid distribution, as discussed in the Potential Withhold of State Aid section of this report. - Finding No. 1 Noncompliance With Prior Audit Recommendation Failure To Maintain A Pennsylvania Sales Tax Exemption Number - Finding No. 2 Noncompliance With Prior Audit Recommendation Failure To Maintain A Complete And Accurate Equipment Roster
+- The relief association took appropriate corrective action to address one of the two findings contained in our prior audit report.
+However, the relief association failed to take appropriate corrective action to address the one remaining finding contained in our prior audit report, as listed below, and discussed in the Status of Prior Findings section of this report. - Because of the significance of the matters described in Finding No. 1 below and discussed later in this report, the relief association did not, in all significant respects, comply with applicable state laws, contracts, bylaws, and administrative procedures as they relate to the receipt of state aid and the expenditure of relief association funds, collectively as a whole.
+Therefore, the relief association may be subject to the potential withholding of its upcoming state aid distribution, as discussed in the Potential Withhold of State Aid section of this report.

+Finding No. 1 - Noncompliance With Prior Audit Recommendation - Failure To Maintain A Pennsylvania Sales Tax Exemption Number